 Octave also allows us to add a title and descriptions for the x and y-axis.
 These are added in the script below:

 x = -10:0.1:10; plot (x, tan(x), '--') title('Tangent') xlabel('x') ylabel('tan(x)')

-The plot for the tangent is dashed which is due the the third parameter of the plot function (’- -’).
+The plot for the tangent is dashed, which is due the third parameter of the plot function (’- -’).

 Be careful not to call your script file name the same as an Octave function because then you get an error.

-Writing these little Octave scripts to graph trigonometric functions is not diffult.
-I hope you got inspired by this article and start exploring the wonders of maths on your own.
+Writing these little Octave scripts to graph trigonometric functions is not difficult.
+I hope you got inspired by this article and start exploring the wonders of math on your own.